Department of Engineering and Public Policy

 Pittsburgh PA, 15213

-My research focuses on the political economy of global communications, internet industry and policy (with an emphasis on China), and social class relations around emerging digital technologies.
+My research primarily focuses on internet industry and policy (with an emphasis on China), and social and policy implications of emerging technologies.

 Internet Industry and Policy

 Book project: Across the Great (Fire) Wall: China and the Global Internet

 Currently, I am working on a book project on the policy and political economy of China's outward expansion in global cyberspace.
 Based on my PhD dissertation, it examines the multifaceted interactions between China and the global internet in the past three decades, especially China's outward cyber expansion, or the "going out" program that has gained momentum since the mid-2000s, and explores the changing social class relations that accompany and shape this new movement.

 Often perceived only as a repressive authoritarian regime that aims at building an inward-looking national "intranet" or a "giant cage" (The Economist; April 6th, 2013), China in fact is now increasingly projecting power outward in this sphere.
 China-based internet giants, from Huawei, China Mobile, to more recent players like Alibaba, Tencent and Baidu, have all started to expand their reach in the international digital market.
 The state has also aggressively extended its influence in global internet governance.
 Meanwhile, Chinese tech leaders like Jack Ma have increasingly joined the global IT elite club.
 This book breaks down the "giant cage" metaphor, remapping the boundaries of the Chinese internet, and foregrounding its external dimension.